Jeong Yang PhD

 View CV

 Dr. Yang earned her M.S. and Ph.D. in Computer Science and Software Engineering from Auburn University.
-Her current research is focused on the areas: 1) Intelligent applications of cloud-based AI services to discover effective use of AI technologies, 2) AI-powered secure data sharing and performance-usability analysis among different cloud service providers, 3) Software supply chain security utilizing a static analysis framework with source code clone detection techniques, and 4) Development of Cyber Security Modules with their implementations and evaluations.
-Her research also focuses on computer science and cybersecurity education, including the participation of women.
-The research has been supported by NSF, NSA, DOD, and A&M-SA’s Initiative seed fund grants.
+Her current research focuses on the areas: 1) Improving the efficiency of auto-code generated by language models (LLMs and SLMs), 2) Intelligent applications of cloud-based AI services to discover effective use of AI technologies, 3) AI-powered secure data sharing and performance-usability analysis among different cloud service providers, and 4) Software supply chain security utilizing a static analysis framework with source code clone detection techniques.
+Her research also focuses on computer science and cybersecurity education with the integration of AI, including the participation of women.
+Yangs research has been supported by NSF, NSA, DOD, and A&M-SA’s Initiative seed grants.
 She is the recipient of Facebook Cybersecurity Academic Scholarships, A&M-SA’s Distinguished Faculty Award for Scholarly, Research, or Artistic Achievement, and Jag Women Rock!
 The Malala Yousafzal Award.

 Externally Funded Active Grant Projects as PI: